 So that’s the inner me.
 Here’s a picture of the real world me, hiding behind a hat and sunnies!

 The real world me lives with my husband and soulmate, and our little one who just won’t stop growing!
-She’s 6 already, a high flying, tree climbing, rollerskating little bundle of energy and ideas.
+She’s 7 already, a high flying, tree climbing, rollerskating little bundle of energy and ideas.
 We also share our home with my two stepsons.
-They’re 9 and 10 and live with us half the time.
-When they’re at home we fill our house in Melbourne’s Inner North to overflowing.
-We’re lucky to have the space for veggies, some trees, a pretty cool cubby, a patch of grass and a giant inflatable pool in the summer.
-It makes way for a fire drum and a stack of firewood in winter and the kids stay warm scooting up and down the laneway behind the house on their scooters, bikes and a pogo stick!
+They’re 10 and 11 and live with us half the time.

 Both of us now work part time by choice, and feel incredibly fortunate to have that choice.
 We spend less money and have less stuff than we used to, but we still seem to have a lot of stuff.
 I’m always finding ways to get rid of a little more!
 We think a lot about what we consume, what we need and what brings us joy.
 We do what we can to eat local, seasonal, ethical food but in a family with health issues that’s not always easy, or even possible.
 We’ve done away with processed food, chemical laden, toxic consumables and a fair amount of plastic.
 There’s so much more we could do and sometimes I feel guilty for not doing enough.
 On those days I remind myself that each buying decision is an opportunity to make a better choice.
 One thing we’ve figured out is that there’s no right answer, but if you cultivate the habit of trusting your instincts you get better at making the right decisions for you.